Table of contents

 Knowing how to check copied content online isn’t just beneficial for writers or content creators, it can be a valuable skill for business owners, bloggers, students and freelancers.
 There are a number of different tools writers and editors use to make sure the content they are creating is unique.
 Here are three of the market leaders:

-Copychecker.net is a simple website that offers a free content checking service, ideal for snippets of text or longer essays.
+PlagiarismDetector.net is a simple website that offers a content-checking service, ideal for snippets of text or longer essays.
 Simply copy and paste your text into the plagiarism tool and it will highlight any potential duplicates.
+You can only check up to 1000 words at a time but the service is free to use and returns a high accuracy.

-This popular editing tool also has a plagiarism checker included in its premium features.
-Grammarly can be used on a variety of platforms, with browser add ons, and it can also advise on word choice and sentence structure.
+This popular spell-checker and editing tool also has a plagiarism checker included in its premium features.
+Grammarly can be used on a variety of platforms, with browser add-ons, and it can also advise on word choice and sentence structure.
+This is an essential tool for content creators regardless.

 Other ways to check for duplicate content

 There are a number of other simple ways you can check copied content online.
-One of the quickest is to copy ten words from the beginning of a sentence and search it using quotation marks.
+One of the simplest - if not more laborious - is to copy ten words from the beginning of a sentence and search it using quotation marks.
 If you have a large body of text, it might be worth checking a few sections for copied content by searching different quotes on Google.
 You can repeat this process for random bits of text throughout your website.

 There are also a number of other free programs online; however, these are likely to be less effective than paid-for services so bear this in mind if your work is particularly sensitive.

-If you have used other content to help research your piece and want to check that you haven’t unintentionally plagiarised sections, then you can run a side-by-side version compare with tools available online such as Check Plagiarism’s comparison search.
+We all use information available online as part of our research.
+If you have used other content to help develop your piece and want to check that you haven’t unintentionally plagiarised sections, then you can run a side-by-side version compare with some of the tools available online.
+One to try is Check Plagiarism’s comparison search.

 Read More: How to check unique content online